 This begs the question: what should your cleaner do about any of these issues?

-The answer to all these questions should be “yes”.
+The answer to all these questions should be an emphatic “yes”.

 A special comment on corozo nut buttons on fine mens and ladies garments is necessary.